aurelia/documentation/docs-v2/drafts/installation/cli.md

 # Aurelia CLI

 The Aurelia CLI is the fastest way possible to get an Aurelia application up and running.
-At present, the CLI supports scaffolding an Aurelia application using either JSPM or RequireJS.
+At present, the CLI supports scaffolding an Aurelia application using either JSPM/System.js or RequireJS.
 You will be guided through a series of helpful prompts asking you questions about your setup, if you want testing and so on.

 Because the CLI is powered by Node.js, you will need to ensure that you have Node.js and Npm installed on your machine before you proceed.

 ## Installing the CLI

 It could not be any easier.
 To install the CLI, run the following Npm install command to install the Aurelia CLI globally.

 ```